rehierl/html-outliner-spec/issue-associations-notes.md

 context (i.e. stack operations).

 <!-- ======================================================================= -->
-<h3 id="type-3">Type 3 - When entering a heading content element</h3>
+<h3 id="type3">Type 3 - When entering a heading content element</h3>

-None of the steps inside [section 4.9.](./outliner-steps.md/#4-9) does explicitly associate heading elements with sections with regards to [type-2](#type-2).
-I can therefore only assume that [type-4](#type-4) applies.
+None of the steps inside [section 4.9.](./outliner-steps.md/#4-9) does explicitly associate heading elements with sections with regards to [type-2](#type2).
+I can therefore only assume that [type-4](#type4) applies.

-**TODO** - There need to be explicit "associate" statements - The reason is that type-4's "when exiting" should be changed into "when entering".
+**TODO** - There need to be explicit "associate" statements - The reason is that type-4's "when exiting" should, in the far future, be changed into "when entering".

 <!-- ======================================================================= -->
-<h3 id="type-4">Type 4 - Associate node X with 'current section'</h3>
+<h3 id="type4">Type 4 - Associate node X with 'current section'</h3>

 [step 4.11.](./outliner-steps.md/#4-11) states: Whenever the walk exits a node, if the node is not already associated with a section, associate the node with